 Lili has to, at some point, join the NX-01.
-She is essentially drafted during the Star Trek: Enteprise canon Xindi war, and is meant to replace steward Preston Jennings and an unnamed sous-chef and an equally unnamed pastry chef, as non-combat personnel really need to be whittled down.
+She is more or less drafted during the Star Trek: Enterprise canon Xindi war.
+She is to replace steward Preston Jennings.
+Lili also replaces an unnamed sous-chef and an equally unnamed pastry chef.
+Non-combat personnel really need to go.

 I had already showed her being drafted in Voracious.
 Hence this would be a scene that would take place not too much later.

 There were hints about this story, too, in He Stays a Stranger, where a far more mature Malcolm and Lili, in a shared dream, recall their first meeting –

 [They] saw the day they had first met, a day near the start of the Xindi War, when Captain Jonathan Archer had brought a new sous-chef onto the NX-01 and introduced her to the senior staff as she served a Harvest Salad, her specialty from her old restaurant, Voracious.
 They shook hands and looked in each other’s eyes then, too, and Malcolm remembered he had thought that her eyes and hair were pretty and she had a lovely smile, and Lili remembered that she had thought he seemed very intelligent and well-mannered, not to mention a little cute.

 The Set Up